bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### Adapter clipping and quality trimming

-Illumina instruments are able to detect and remove adapter sequences, but sometimes adapters can end up in the FastQ output due to sequencing errors.
+Illumina instruments can detect and remove adapter sequences, but sometimes adapters can end up in the FastQ output due to sequencing errors.
 A default [adapters reference file](../bin/adapters_Nextera_NEB_TruSeq_NuGEN_ThruPLEX.fas) is used within this pipeline.
 Trimmomatic also performs quality trimming, where broken sister reads are retained for downstream processes.
+Please see the [adapter clipping and quality trimming using Trimmomatic documentation](../modules/local/trim_reads_trimmomatic/README.md) for more information.

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>

 - The adapters reference file that is used with Trimmomatic to remove sequence reads must be accessible and meet a minimum file size `[Default: 10k]`.

-- FastQ files after removing adapter sequences are checked to ensure that they meet a minimum file size before continuing on to downstream processes `[Default: 25M]`.
+- FastQ files after removing adapter sequences are checked to ensure that they meet a minimum file size before continuing to downstream processes `[Default: 25M]`.
 This is to halt analysis of a sample that is primarily contaminated with artificial Illumina sequences.

 </details>